Millennium-Group/file-transfer-test/README.md

 The client/server file transfer connection is performed via TCP sockets, using SSL encryption.

 To test the solution:
-You can do that from inside the "bin" subfolder, which contains the executables and some folders that contain JPG files for the test transfer.
+You can do that from inside the "bin" subfolder, which contains the executables and source folders that contain JPEG files for the test transfer.
 The "bin" folder also contains the OpenSLL dlls and ONLY the server certificate files.
 The client SSL certificate is loaded from memory and is not kept as a file at the client side.

 1. The server can be started by start_server.bat.
 It will look for source files into the specified source folders as parameters (check bat file for details).